Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Hedgehog is a “workaholic” and a “homely creature” who’s “most active at night” – he’s “more introverted than people might expect” however “very friendly” and his “natural habitat” is the stage.

-Theories: The panel instructed Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.
+Theories: The panel urged Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.

-Viewers at house thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe may very well be in there as properly…
+Viewers at house thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe could possibly be in there as effectively…

 — mollie ???????? (@mollie_h1) January 11, 2020